Labour Induction: What Does “Being Induced” Really Mean For Me?

 Low amniotic fluid levels – this one sort of says it all, but low fluid levels can cause issues for you and your baby.

-Gestational diabetes (GDM)- Very dependent who your health care provider is and what they practice, sometimes GDM is a reason for care providers to suggest induction.
-Take a read of this Evidence Based Birth article for some great info.
+Gestational diabetes (GDM)- Very dependent on who your health care provider is and what they practice, sometimes GDM is a reason for care providers to suggest induction.
+Take a read of this Evidence-Based Birth article for some great info.

 Gestational Hypertension GHTN or Preeclampsia – Though different conditions, these can be connected.
-GHTN is high blood pressure in pregnancy and preeclampsia is a condition that affects your blood pressure and at least on body system (commonly your kidneys or liver).
+GHTN is high blood pressure in pregnancy.
+Preeclampsia is a condition that affects your blood pressure and at least one body system (commonly your kidneys or liver).

-Other medical conditions / reasons – each person is unique and has different physical and emotional needs.
-These can factor into when an induction is discussed.
+Other medical conditions/reasons – each person is unique and has different physical and emotional needs that can be factored in.

 How Do Inductions Happen?

-Rupture of Membranes – Using a small crochet-type hook your water sac (amniotic sac) will be broken.
+Rupture of Membranes – They’ll break your water sac (amniotic sac) by using a small crochet-type hook.

-Balloon Catheter – A small rubber tube (called a catheter) will be inserted into cervix and a small balloon will be inflated to put pressure on and to encourage softening and dilation.
+Balloon Catheter – A small rubber tube (called a catheter) is inserted into the cervix.
+Then, a small balloon inflates and encourages softening and dilation.

-Oxytocin drip – Common referred to as “Pit”, “Pitocin”, or “The Drip”, it is used to stimulate contractions of your uterus.
+Oxytocin drip – Commonly referred to as “Pit”, “Pitocin”, or “The Drip”, it is used to stimulate contractions of your uterus.

 How long does it take for labour to start after being induced?

-Circling back to the first statement in this blog, each person is going to be completely individual when it comes to the length of the induction.
-Each body will be at a slightly different stage of readiness for labour (using the Bishop’s Score helps to know what this stage is), but if this is your first baby or you are not yet to your due date, it will likely take longer to get your baby earth-side.
+As I mentioned before, each person is going to be different when it comes to their induction.
+Each body will be at a slightly different stage of readiness for labour.
+If this is your first baby, or you are not yet to your due date, it will likely take longer to get your baby earth-side.
 For some, inductions can last upwards of 72 hours.

-This process isn’t as simple as it’s made out to be – there is so much to it.
-Knowing the coping and labour techniques for your different stages, pain management options, and what questions to ask your care provider are all essential parts of an induction.
+There is more to this process than they tell you.
+You have to know the coping and labour techniques for your different stages and pain management options.
+What questions to ask your care provider are also essential parts of an induction.

-If you want to know more and go into your induction feeling prepared and ready to have an Empowered Birth, check out my prenatal course!
-Where we talk about Inductions in an easy to break down way where both you and your partner will feel knowledgeable and aware of each step.
+If you want to know more and go into your induction feeling prepared, check out my prenatal course!
+We’ll talk about induction in an easy-to-break-down way.
+Then, both you and your partner will feel knowledgeable and ready for an Empowered Birth!